Liquid-Loop/.github/profile/README.md

 **[Liquid-Loop](https://liquid-loop.github.io/) is a open source project to build some innovative softwares.**

-- Started this project from Yenepoya institute of technology(YIT MAQ)
+- Started this Organisation from Yenepoya institute of technology(YIT MAQ)
 - To build something to society with futuristic technologies
 - Open to all techies and coding buddies